HanbatProject/SAHandKeyboard/README.md

 # SAHandKeyboard
 Virtual Keyboard with webcam.
-This project was created by Hanbat University's 'SA Business Group'
+This project was contributed by Hanbat University's 'SA Business Group'

 ## Students participating in the project
 * Dae-jun Park(**PM**)